 If your sled is hard to start, has the occasional misfire or doesn’t haul like it used to, it’s time to change your plugs.
 Don’t forget to gap them before putting them in:)

 Before you toss the old ones, you may want to learn how to read them.
-Sadly it’s a dying art, but reading your spark plugs will tell you exactly, cylinder by cylinder, what your engine is doing and the state of its health.
+Sadly, it’s a dying art, but reading your spark plugs will tell you exactly, cylinder by cylinder, what your engine is doing and its health.

 5. Fuel Treatment

-I use premium fuel on my small engines like chainsaws, blowers, lawnmowers, etc., and I also toss the generators into this group.
+I use premium fuel in the small engines like chainsaws, blowers, lawnmowers, etc., and I also toss the generators into this group.
 Not true for my sleds, ATVs, boats and so on.
-I just don’t see the need for the added expense.
-Unless you have a high-compression engine that calls for it, there’s simply no need for it.
-Many people may disagree with me on this and I respect that.
+I don’t see the need for the added expense.
+Unless you have a high-compression engine that calls for it, there’s no need for it.
+Many people may disagree with me on this, and I respect that.
 But I have NEVER had a fuel-related problem.

-Premium fuel doesn’t guarantee it’s ethanol-free either, which is why many people buy it to begin with.
-Ethanol use in premium varies from station to station, so be sure to ask or look for a sign if that’s the reason why you are using it.
-I’ll tell you from experience, that many gas operators can’t answer this question either.
+Premium fuel doesn’t guarantee it’s ethanol-free either, which is why many people buy it.
+Ethanol use in premium varies from station to station, so be sure to ask or look for a sign if that’s why you are using it.
+I’ll tell you from experience that many gas operators can’t answer this question either.
 I’ve asked at stations without signage about their ethanol use.

-What I do is add some Startron to all my gas cans before filling them.
-The gas cans end up in my engines so I have a system of constantly dosing and delivering a fuel system cleaner and fuel stabilizer.
-This way I know the carburetor or injectors, depending on the machine, are always getting a little cleaning.
+I add some Startron to all my gas cans before filling them.
+The gas cans end up in my engines, so I have a system of constantly dosing and delivering a fuel system cleaner and fuel stabilizer.
+This way, I know the carburetor or injectors, depending on the motorized vehicle are always getting a little cleaning.
 I’m also slowing down the deterioration of the gasoline and ethanol.

 6. Fill Up!

 A common problem people have is water in the fuel system.
 When the stator went on the Yamaha Attak, no less than 3 out of 3 neighbours who saw it not start stopped by to tell me I probably had water in the fuel.
-I am very proud to say that I have NEVER in my life had that problem.
-And, it’s because I fill up after each ride!
+I am very proud to say that I have NEVER had that problem.
+And it’s because I fill up after each ride!

 Most gas tanks are vented, meaning gas goes out, and air comes in.
 If it’s full of gas, there is no air space in your tank and no room for air – which can condensate into water droplets as temperatures go up and down.
-I also know for my next outing that I leave home with a full tank.
+I also know that my next outing is leaving home with a full tank.
 The last benefit is if there is ever an emergency, whatever machine I grab is always ready to go!

 I don’t generally trust gauges either, and it’s nice to see the gas come right up when I fill.